robusta-dev/robusta/docs/installation.rst

 Installation
 ##################

-Robusta is installed with Helm.
-You can handwrite the values.yaml, but it is easier to autogenerate it.

-The standard installation uses Helm and the robusta-cli, but :ref:`other alternative methods are described below. <Additional Installation Methods>`
+The standard installation uses `Helm 3 <https://helm.sh/docs/intro/install/>`_ and the robusta-cli, but :ref:`alternative methods are described below. <Additional Installation Methods>`

 Configuring and installing Robusta takes 97.68 seconds on a 10 node cluster. [#f1]_